giellalt/lang-mns/docs/index-header.md

 [![Issues](https://img.shields.io/github/issues/giellalt/lang-mns)](https://github.com/giellalt/lang-mns/issues)
 [![Build status](https://github.com/giellalt/lang-mns/workflows/Speller%20CI+CD/badge.svg)](https://github.com/giellalt/lang-mns/actions)

-This page documents the work on the [Mansi language model](https://github.com/giellalt/lang-mns).
+These pages document the work on the [Mansi language model](https://github.com/giellalt/lang-mns).

 The analyser contains appr 6000 stems, and is still in an early stage.
 It is in use in a Mansi e-dictionary.